grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [working with audio in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-audio-in-unreal-engine?application_version=5.0)
  * [working with bookmark in the collab viewer template in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-bookmark-in-the-collab-viewer-template-in-unreal-engine?application_version=5.0)
  * [working with bookmarks for blueprint graphs in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-bookmarks-for-blueprint-graphs-in-unreal-engine?application_version=5.0)
+   * you can create named Bookmarks in any function graph in the Blueprint Editor
+   * Star icon in the upper-left of the graph to bookmark
+   * Window/Bookmarks to view
+   * Quick Jump Bookmark: Ctrl + 0-9 to add; Shift + 0-9 to view
  * [working with camera components in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-camera-components-in-unreal-engine?application_version=5.0)
  * [working with content in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-content-in-unreal-engine?application_version=5.0)
  * [working with dataprep instances in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-dataprep-instances-in-unreal-engine?application_version=5.0)